meiosis97/StableMate/pkg/README.md

 core of the *st2e* algorithm for users to define, while providing defaults of the functions for immediate implementation.

-These three functions are: -**Objective function**: the function that calculates the objective score of a given set of variables.
+These three functions are:
+- **Objective function**: the function that calculates the objective score of a given set of variables.
 ST2 will search for the set that minimize the objective score.
 In our testing example [Stochastic stepwise variable selection